Family Reunion Planning: 6 Steps to Stress-Free Success - My Family Travels

 In the case of the Fitzpatrick reunion, one of the daughters-in-law found the Ocean Reef Condominiums in Emerald Isle, North Carolina through her timeshare.
 Alternatively, Ms. Weidman discovered the convenient and activity-packed Door County via the Internet.

 There are a number of different lodging options.
 Most large groups which include small children need cooking facilities.
 This narrows the options to condos, large homes or lodges (when the entire unit can be rented for a week) or even campsites.
 Ms. Weidman, who has enjoyed family reunions in all of them, felt that the individual units rented in Door County restricted parents from socializing once little ones were in bed, so she preferred the large home that her entire clan stayed in during their Vermont reunion.
-We, on the other hand, found it very difficult to get children to sleep when we all stayed in one big lodge in Estes Park, Colorado.
-Thus, we prefer condos where each sibling and their immediate family can have their own unit adjacent to other family members.

-Camping is another option that worked "surprisingly well" for a Weidman family reunion in northern California.
+Camping is another option that worked “surprisingly well” for a Weidman family reunion in northern California.
 Although everyone slept in tents, there was a cottage with shared cooking and bathroom facilities.
-"Staying in the campsite as well as one big house together made it very clear that you are all sharing your food and time with each other, while those lines got blurred when we stayed in individual units," added Weidman.
+“Staying in the campsite as well as one big house together made it very clear that you are all sharing your food and time with each other, while those lines got blurred when we stayed in individual units,” added Weidman.
+Family camps, such as the YMCA of the Rockies‘ two Colorado locations, offer a combination of tents and cabins, plus a central dining hall if you don’t feel like cooking one night.

 Keep your carbon footprint small and shop around for lodging that adheres to minimal impact practices.
 Ask if they recycle and offer designated bins for guests to recycle during their stay.
 It’s also a good idea to see if their in-house restaurant uses reusable china, silverware, and buys in bulk to keep their emissions down.
 When you arrive, remember to use natural ventilation whenever possible, like in cool mountain air, instead of heavily relying on air conditioning.

-Step 4: Fix Your Time & Budget
+Step 4: Fix Your Length of Stay & the Family Reunion Planner’s Budget

 The three families interviewed held reunions that lasted one week but we have found five nights work well, since it is long enough to have time with all the relatives yet short enough to avoid family friction.
 Also, this time frame allows my husband, daughter, and me to spend a few days on either end of the reunion alone.
 Last summer, we flew to Milwaukee and spent a night there enjoying the city’s famous German restaurants and lovely waterfront before driving north to Door County.